bcmichael/RNMR-Docs/docs/command/full_command.md

 the calculator stack.
 Once all operations specified on the `CALCI` command line have been executed, RNMR checks that the calculator stack is empty.
 If it is not empty, an error message will be displayed.
 ## CALIB
+Determine data buffer amplitudes and phases

-Measure pulse phases and amplitudes Category:  	Acquisition
+Category: Acquisition

 Format: `CALIB` fcalib

+Qualifiers: /REAL /IMAG

+Qualifier Defaults: /REAL

 Defaults: current

 Prerequisites: Time domain data in processing buffer (TIME)

 Description:
 This command is used with the `CALIB` pulse program to calibrate spectrometer phases.
 It is to be used only by the support staff. `CALIB` does not require the user to be viewing the processing block (`VIEW PRO`), but all manipulations are performed on the processing block.
 The argument "fcalib" is a real number interpreted in the current frequency unit of the processing buffer (PPM or absolute units).
 If "fcalib" is omitted from the command line, RNMR will prompt for a frequency, with the current calibration frequency as the default.
 After conversion to Hz, the calibration frequency must be nonzero.
 ## CAT
 List catalog of records